4805 FM 809

-Directions: In a 1-quart glass or plastic container, stir with a non-metal spoon until there are no dry spots of flour.
+In a 1-quart glass or plastic container, stir with a non-metal spoon until there are no dry spots of flour.
 Cover with a lid and return the mixture to the fridge.
 Allow the mixture to come to room temperature before using.
-When making bread, retain 1-2 Tbsp of the starter to keep alive in the fridge for your next baking project and feed using the feeding directions.
+When making bread, retain 1-2 Tbsps. of the starter to keep alive in the refrigerator for your next baking project and feed using the feeding directions.

 2 cups lukewarm filtered water